shrivinayak/sub-block-cache-simulator/README.md

 > This simulator has two different replacement policies.
 Use l for FE-LRU and e for LAEE.

-> cache parameters are passed on the commandline as shown above.
+> cache parameters are passed on the command-line as shown above.
 For more details on how to configure cache, refer the official guide or the [hack-guide](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjz18_upJrYAhVU5GMKHQxjAasQFggpMAA&url=http%3A%2F%2Fwww.simplescalar.com%2Fdocs%2Fhack_guide_v2.pdf&usg=AOvVaw2KFrJT_cYT0eXr7L4R9uGt).